adityakron/k8s-cluster/README.md

 - role: worker1
 - role: worker2

-2) create cluster using Kind command , The extra port mapping is required to allow us to talk to the webserver
+2) Create cluster using Kind command , The extra port mapping is required to allow us to talk to the webserver

 $ kind create cluster --name mycluster --config kind.config.yaml --wait 5m